IronWifi/docs/user_Guide/Account/scep.md

 **!Note!** Your users must exist in the ironwifi console or the SCEP connector's User Auto-Creation option must be enabled for this to work

-1. In the IronWifi Console, create a SCEP connector - click on Users -> Connectors -> Add New
+1. Sign in to the IronWifi Console and create a SCEP connector - click on Users -> Connectors -> Add New

 2. Sign in to the [Intune management console](https://endpoint.microsoft.com/#blade/Microsoft_Intune_DeviceSettings/DevicesMenu/overview) and create a new Trusted Certificate profile with the following configuration options:

 - **Certificate file -** ironwifi.crt
 - **Destination store -** Computer certificate store - Root

-2. Create a new Trusted Certificate profile with the following configuration options:
+3. Create a new Trusted Certificate profile with the following configuration options:

 - **Certificate file -** ironwifi_trusted.crt
 - **Destination store -** Computer certificate store - Root

-3. Create a new SCEP certificate profile with the following configuration options:
+4. Create a new SCEP certificate profile with the following configuration options:

 - **Profile Type -** SCEP Certificate
 - **Certificate type -** User